yousefelassal/quote-cron/README.md

 > All human wisdom is summed up in two words; wait and hope.

 > Nature takes away any faculty that is not used.

+> A thing well said will be wit in all languages.